sbow19/practice-cli/README.md

 ## About

-I wrote this simple CLI app to demonstrate my familiarity with JavaScript/TypeScript and features therein.
+I wrote this simple CLI app to demonstrate my familiarity with JavaScript/TypeScript.

 The app has the following features: